 Chantal Shaib

 Hello!
-I'm a final-year PhD student studying ML/NLP at Northeastern University, advised by Byron Wallace; I'm also visiting at MIT, advised by Marzyeh Ghassemi.
+I'm a post-doctoral researcher at MIT, working with Marzyeh Ghassemi.
+I recently graduated with a PhD from Northeastern University, advised by Byron Wallace.
 My research focuses on evaluating linguistic diversity in generative models and its downstream implications for robustness, novelty, and societal impact.

 I am also the developer/maintainer of diversity, a Python toolkit for (efficiently) evaluating diversity in text.

-Generally I'm interested in LLM evals, modeling language and its structure; here are some of the research directions I've worked on --
+Generally, I'm interested in LLM evals, modeling language and its structure, e.g.,

 Please see my Google Scholar for an up-to-date list of my publications!